RiccardoSottini/LudoKing/README.md

 Ludo King an strategical game to be played with friends and family.
 To play the following game you will need 2 to 4 players, remember the more players there are the more fun it is!

+The programming language we used develop the following game, "Ludo King", was "Java", therefore it is necessary that the users have "Java" installed on their computer to run the game. it is recommended that you have installed at least the Java SE-14 version to run it.

 # How to play?

 * Press the ROLL button to roll the dice.